You’ve heard many experienced players talking about it, but what IS a guitar setup exactly? And is it worth the cost? Let’s find out!

 This is partly due to the cold, dry weather wreaking havoc on people’s instruments.

 If the string height is lower or higher in the middle of the fretboard than at either end, then your neck is bowed.

 How Do You Fix It?
-Again, this can be fixed by either adjusting the truss rod or by exposing your guitar to more ideal humidity levels for a period of time.
+Again, this can be fixed by either adjusting the truss rod to compensate, or by exposing your guitar to more ideal humidity levels for a period of time.